CodeMuhammed/SSV01_bundle_v0/README.md

   - Use a dedicated anchor output at a known index to avoid wallet coordination.
   - Keep the anchor output (index, spk, value) identical across RBF bumps.
   - Dust: ensure the anchor output value is above network dust thresholds.
+  - Optional guard: add `--require-anchor-*` (or `--require-opret-*`) to `ssv finalize` to enforce the anchor is present before witness finalize.

+OP_RETURN fallback (optional)
+- If TapRet is impractical for your setup, you can anchor with OP_RETURN data instead:
+  - Insert an OP_RETURN output into the CLOSE PSBT with your commitment bytes: script = OP_RETURN <data>.
+  - Verify: `ssv opret-verify --psbt-in close.psbt --index <i> --data <HEX> [--value 0] [--json]`.
+  - Then finalize as usual.

 Verify-path dependency
 - The `ssv` container includes coincurve; `verify-path` works out of the box.